 7. Test yourself to prove to yourself you're learning

-Good luck with the study and remember starting is always hte hardest part.
+Good luck with the study and remember starting is always the hardest part.
+It will get better. :)